Anxiety In Dogs

 Desensitization is the process of subjecting the animal to a stimulus starting at a very low intensity.
 To be effective, counter-conditioning and desensitization need to be applied together.
 Both are often used to change fearful and aggressive behavior in dogs and cats.

-A Fixed Routine is Best for Your Dog
+A Fixed Routine Is Best For Your Dog

-How Staying Calm Can Benefit Your Dog
+Staying Calm Is Best For Your Dog

 Some dogs have phobias about people (men particularly), specific situations (bath time) or certain objects (vacuum cleaner).
 The cause of the phobia determines the management of the treatment.
 For example, calming music might comfort a dog with separation anxiety, but it won’t be much benefit for a dog that gets anxiety being in crowded places.

 Firstly, it encourages the production of serotonin, the feel-good chemical that we as humans get from exercise.
-Secondly, it gets rid of built-up energy and pressure that can aggravate anxiety.
+Secondly, it gets rid of built up energy and pressure that can aggravate anxiety.

 It’s a great time to practice tricks your dog knows and can earn rewards for.
-Reward your dog with treats for simple commands like sit, stand, roll over, sit up, lie down, shake and other tricks he enjoys.
-Distracting your pet with puzzle toys like a frozen Kong toy stuffed with peanut butter or a treat ball or tug jug is particularly good for dogs that are highly food motivated.
-By associating things that arouse fear with highly valued rewards, will make the event less scary.
+Reward you dog with treats for simple commands like sit, stand roll over, sit up, lie down, shake and other tricks he enjoys.
+Distracting your pet with puzzle toys like a frozen Kong toy stuffed with peanut butter or a Treat Ball or Tug Jug is particularly good for dogs that are highly food motivated.
+By associating things that arouse fear with highly valued rewards, will make the event much less scary.

 - Reducing anxiety